 Ultrasound Reporting

-Ultrasound is an imaging technique uses high‑frequency sound waves (above 20 kHz, typically 3–20 MHz in medicine) to generate real‑time images of the organs, tissues, blood vessels, and a foetus inside the body, used to diagnose conditions, monitor pregnancy, guide procedures, and assess blood flow without using ionizing radiation.
+Ultrasound (USG) is an imaging technique uses high‑frequency sound waves (above 20 kHz, typically 3–20 MHz in medicine) to generate real‑time images of the organs, tissues, blood vessels, and a foetus inside the body, used to diagnose conditions, monitor pregnancy, guide procedures, and assess blood flow without using ionizing radiation.
 These sound waves are transferred into the body by a handheld probe (transducer) to reflect the echoes from tissues, these echoes are converted into the images on a screen by a computer.

+Ultrasound reporting we provide remotely refers to the service wherein a diagnostic document is written by our radiologists after analysing the images we received from healthcare institutions.
+Ultrasound is a unique, noninvasive procedure that allows radiologists to observe anatomical structures and their real-time movements.
 Generally, although these healthcare institutions might have round-the-clock on-site facilities, there is a lack of specialists to analyze the results.
 This causes delay in treatment, which is not ideal for urgent or emergency/STAT patients.
 Remote ultrasound reporting allows rapid analysis ultrasound scans, which reduces turnaround times (TAT).